SeniorMars/seniormars.com/content/posts/trilogy/index.md

 Mathematics is the study of absolute truths, yet for centuries, mathematicians have been unknowingly writing computer programs without ever compiling them.

 A proof is often thought of as a static object, a sequence of logical deductions frozen on the page.
 But what if we view proofs differently—not as static arguments, but as dynamic computations?
-This is the heart of the Curry-Howard Correspondence, a discovery that revealed a profound connection between logic and computation.
+This is the heart of the Curry-Howard Correspondence, a discovery that revealed a connection between logic and computation.

 This insight wasn't just a clever academic observation—it fundamentally transformed both fields by establishing that: